 - A54.
-Factors that may affect the group engagement team's involvement in the work of the component auditor include: - The significance of the component; (a) - The identified significant risks of material misstatement of the group financial (b) statements: and - The group engagement team's understanding of the component auditor. (c)
+Factors that may affect the group engagement team's involvement in the work of the component auditor include: - (a) The significance of the component; - (b) The identified significant risks of material misstatement of the group financial statements; and - (c) The group engagement team's understanding of the component auditor.